KristenJZ/comm2100/content/notes/2023-09-12-notes-4th-week.md

 - Do people always act in their own interest?
   - This theory encourages selfishness, but in friendship, we can sacrifice.

+## 2nd Class, Thursday, Uncertainty Reduction Theory

+**A highly objective theory in the socio-psychological tradition.**

+Theorist: Charles Berger

+He was inspired by the idea that we have initial doubts about someone.
+Why did we choose to reduce uncertainty?

+- To anticipate the future interaction.
+- Incentive value: they have something you want
+- They act in a way that feels weird to you: deviate.
+You want to reduce the feeling.

+#### 1. Two ways of uncertainty

+behavioral+cognitive

+#### 2. Eight truths (axioms) about initial uncertainty

+axiom: self-evident truth that requires no additional testing/support

+1）verbal comunication

+As verbal communication increases, uncertainty decreases.

+2）nonverbal warmth

+As nonverbal warmth increases, uncertainty decreases.

+3）information seeking

+High level of uncertainty will cause increase in information seeking behavior.

+4）self-disclosure

+High level of uncertainty will cause decrease in self-disclousre.

+5）reciprocity

+High level of uncertainty produce high risk of high reciprocity.

+6）similarity

+Similarity between persons reduces uncertainty.

+7）liking

+Increases in uncertainty level decreases liking.

+8）shared networks

+The more people you have in common, the less uncertain you will be about them (not necessary like them).

+#### 3. The axioms combine to create 28 theorems

+- "+" positive relationships
+- "-" negative relationships

+#### 4. Uncertainty reduction in intercultural situations

+uncertainty reduces anxiety

+#### 5. Relational turbulence theory

+explains how uncertainty affects people in ongoing relationships.

+- Interference can be a factor.
+When you goals are hindered.
+- Relational uncertainty (self, partner, and relationship) can be a factor.
+- Relational turbulence: react bigger because inference, uncertainty, etc.

+#### 6. How do emotions impact the management of uncertainty?

+The strength of the emotion is the motive force to contemplate three questions of efficacy.

+- coping efficacy: can I cope with what I might discover?
+- communication efficacy: do I have the skills it takes to seek information?
+Like asking the right question.
+- target efficacy: Will they give me honest information?

+#### 7. Information seeking to reduce uncertainty

+- passive
+- active: asking the third party for information.
+- interactive: engage in face-to-face discussion, asking them questions upon meeting them.
+- extractive